priyanil1811/audio-recorder/README.md

 - Student Name: Priyanka Patel
 - Student Number: N01457528

+## Dependecies

+- You need allow browser to access your microphone for this program work.

 ## Instructions

 - By default, this program will display empty recording table on left side, and start and stop recording buttons on right side.